Hard Water vs. Soft Water in San Diego

 Do showers leave your skin feeling dry and itchy?
 Ever wonder why your hair is dull and damaged?
 And what’s that white, crusty stuff around your showerheads?
 Yuck!
 If these questions sound familiar, you may be dealing with hard water in San Diego.
 It’s a common issue, but one that is easily remedied with a simple water filtration system.

 Hard Water in San Diego

-Call the water filtration specialists at Arnett’s today to learn more about how a water conditioning system can transforms your home’s water and save you money!
+Call the water filtration specialists at Arnett’s Water Systems today to learn more about how a water conditioning system can transform your home’s water and save you money.